hussein-esmail7/nindex/README.md

 ## Requirements
 - fzf
+- Some default values in your configuration file.
+See [Configuration File](#configuration-file).

 ## Installation
 At the moment, you can only `git clone` this repository, but I am hoping to put